There’s a battle being waged just beyond your inbox…

-You can’t hear it, and you can rarely see it.
+You can’t hear it, and you can very rarely see it.
 It is a battle to the death against spam.
-It’s ISPs vs spammers, with some anti-spam “entities” like Spamhaus thrown in as covert forces.
+It’s ISPs vs spammers, with some anti-spam “entities” such as Spamhaus thrown in as covert forces.

-Before we get too much further, let’s give you a more specific definition of a spam trap.
+Before we dig in any deeper, let’s give you a more specific definition of a spam trap.

 A spam trap is an inactive email address set up by an ISP or an anti-spam entity for the sole purpose of receiving unrequested emails, aka spam emails.

 This is an email address that was once used in a normal way, by a real person who was getting legitimate emails.
 Then one day that person left – they either stopped logging into their email account or they closed the account.
-After an extended period of inactivity, like 18 months, their ISP (for example: Yahoo, Gmail) decided to reactivate their email address, but now as a spam trap.
-So if anyone mails to that email address, they’ll trigger the trap.
+After an extended period of inactivity, around 18 months, their ISP (for example Yahoo or Gmail) decide to reactivate their email address, but with a whole new purpose, as a spam trap!
+Now, if anyone sends an email to that email address, they’ll trigger the trap.

-The recycled spam traps teach an important lesson: Clean your list regularly.
+The recycled spam trap is there to teach one important lesson: Clean your list regularly.
 “Regularly” would be at least once a year, and possibly every six months, though some email experts think cleaning lists every six months is too frequent.
-We’ll leave that for the experts to debate, but it’s clear that an annual purge of inactive names is a safe and recommended practice.
-Not only will you have gotten rid of people who have “emotionally unsubscribed”, but you’ll also keep yourself out of range of recycled spam traps.
+We’ll leave that for the experts to debate, but it’s clear that an annual purge of inactive names is a safe and recommended best practice.
+Not only will you remove subscribers who have “emotionally unsubscribed”, but you’ll also keep yourself out of the crossfire from recycled spam traps.

-Word to the Wise blogger and email deliverability expert Laura Atkins (https://wordtothewise.com/author/laura/) views all spam traps, and all the issues they create as merely symptoms of a mismanaged list.
+Word to the Wise blogger and email deliverability expert Laura Atkins, views all spam traps and all the issues they create as mere symptoms of a mismanaged list.
 Her diagnosis rings true in many ways, and can easily be applied to recycled spam traps.
 Basically, if you’re triggering recycled spam traps, you need to clean your list, or, in the lingo of email marketers, practice better “list hygiene”.

 This is not the sort of honey pot Winnie the Pooh loves.
-In fact, if he were an email marketer, this honey pot would give Winnie a very sour mouthful.
-In this context, honey pots are email addresses that ISPs, or (more typically) anti-spam entities like SpamHaus have created expressly to trap spammers.
+In fact, if Pooh were an email marketer, this honey pot would give him a very sour mouthful.
+This type of honey pot is an email address that ISPs, or (more typically) anti-spam entities such as Spamhaus have created explicitly to trap spammers.

-Honey pots are especially sticky because ISPs and anti-spam organizations don’t just create them and then wait for someone to accidentally mail to them.
+Honey pots are particularly sticky because ISPs and anti-spam organizations don’t just create them and then wait for someone to accidentally send an email to them.
 The ISPs and anti-spammers will actually promote honey pots, in a way almost guaranteed to trap spammers.
-They do this by publishing honey pot addresses on websites, and may even embed the honey pot addresses in the code of the pages (like in “alt” tags and the like).
+They do this by publishing honey pot addresses on websites, and may even embed the honey pot addresses in the code (like in the “alt” tag).
 When embedded on sites, these honey pot addresses are also sometimes called “seeded addresses”.